erichulser/mkdocs_autodoc/README.md

 Usage
 -------------

+You define a page the same way for the `autodoc` plugin as you do for any `mkdocs` page:

+    - [<filename>, <group>, <title>]

-To trigger the auto-documentation you will need to define `autodoc:<module_name>` as your filename.
+However, to trigger the auto-documentation you will need to define `autodoc:<module_name>` as your filename.
 This will trigger the `autodoc` plugin to import and document the module defined as `module_name`.
 The resulting documentation will be generated into the path specified for that module.
 So, in the above example, `'api/audodoc:mkdocs'` will document the `mkdocs` package into the `api` directory.

 Markdown Generate
 ----------------